kaosat-dev/Blenvy/docs/quickstart/readme.md

 <summary>The newly created level assets</summary>
 <img src="img/level_asset.png" width = 50%/>
 </details>

-Run, run your game with `cargo run`.
+Now run your game with `cargo run`.
 It may crash because the scene is empty, but don't worry.
 The point is that now will have generated another new file, namely `assets/registry.json`.
 This file contains the information about all components exported by your game so that Blenvy can pso them in Blender.

 <details>
 <summary>The final file structure for an empty world</summary>